-Permanent Water Use Rules were introduced in 2011 and are in place to help manage our water efficiently.
+Permanent Water Use Rules were introduced in 2011 to help manage our water efficiently.
 These rules let you know how you can use water around your residential or commercial garden or lawn.

 Water use rules, restrictions & responsibilities don't apply to recycled, reclaimed, rain or grey water except if supplemented by drinking water.

 Key water use rules

 You can only use a hand-held hose that is fitted with a leak-free trigger nozzle.

 A residential or commercial garden or lawn can only be watered with:

 - A hand-held hose (with leak free trigger nozzle), a bucket or a watering can at any time; and

 - A watering system between the hours of 6pm – 10am on any day.

 Fountain or a water features can only be used if they recirculate the water.

 Cleaning hard surfaces